Best image sizes for LinkedIn

 In this ultimate updated 2024 guide to LinkedIn marketing, we’ll share the various image sizes and dimensions you need for all your images and videos across LinkedIn.
 We also discuss best practices for LinkedIn images and tips for creating engaging LinkedIn posts.
 The result?
 Strong engagement, consistent results, and, ultimately, reaching your social media marketing objectives faster.

-Plus, we’ve done our own exclusive Sked Social study and assessed which image and video sizes real social media managers, brands and other users are scheduling.
+Plus, we’ve done our own exclusive Sked Social study and assessed which image and video sizes real social media managers, brands and other users are scheduling to LinkedIn.
 How?
 Well, we pulled a sample from over 100,000 images posted on LinkedIn by users of Sked Social and analyzed the data.
 Now the results are in!
 Our data is the result of analyzing LinkedIn feed posts from real individuals and brands, so these results will show you exactly what kind of posts real users are scheduling and why.

 If you’re not sure which image sizes to use for LinkedIn, strap in!
 We’ve pulled together everything you need to know about LinkedIn so you can smash your social media marketing objectives.